 - It’s not recommended that you use your telescope to project sunlight onto another surface as the heat that builds up internally can damage the optics.

 - Dickinson, T. 2019.
-NightWatch: A Practical Guide to Viewing the Universe.
-Firefly Books.
+NightWatch: A Practical Guide to Viewing the Universe. (affiliate link) Firefly Books.